MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 To turn on \(or off\) experimental features in Microsoft Edge, complete the following steps.

 1. Open the Microsoft Edge flags page by navigating to `edge://flags` using the address bar.
-Make sure you are using a version of Microsoft Edge that has the relevant feature flag listed in this article (see [Experimental features](#experimental-features).
+Make sure you are using a version of Microsoft Edge that has the relevant feature flag listed in this article (see [Experimental features](#experimental-features)).

 1. Find the relevant experimental flag on the page and change it's status to `Enabled`.
 Each experiment will usually have it's own flag to toggle on or off.

+1. Close and restart Microsoft Edge

 :::image type="complex" source="../media/enable_flag.png" alt-text="Changing an experimental flag status" lightbox="../media/enable_flag.png":::
    Changing an experimental flag status
 :::image-end:::

-1. Close and restart Microsoft Edge

 > [!NOTE]